Mostly Aesthetics

 1. Bias defined.
-A bad thermometer is one that often gets the temperature wrong.
-In one case, the errors are random: sometimes too high (say, it reads 74 when the temp is 72), sometimes too low.
-In another, the errors are systematic—it tends, say, to read too high.
+In one case, a bad thermometer errs in both directions: sometimes reading too high (say, 74 when the temp is 72), sometimes too low.
+In another, the errors are not random, but systematic—it tends, say, to read too high.
 In the second case, the thermometer is not just unreliable; it is biased.
 In this book Thomas Kelly defends a definition of bias that fits this case:

 Bias is the systematic deviation from a norm, or standard of correctness.